sonos-web/sonos-web/README.md

 ## Features
 Sonos Web is a developing project and is not yet full-featured.
 Here are some of the currently available features:
  * Music Library
-    * Search your entire music library with Top Results (Not available on official Sonos App)
+    * Search your entire music library with Top Results *
     * Browse, Queue, & Play your entire music library by category
-    * View Artists, Genres & Playlists with Album Art!
-(Not available on official Sonos App)
+    * View Artists, Genres & Playlists with Album Art! *
-    * All artist & album names are links that take you to that item (very useful!)
+    * All artist & album names are links that take you to that item *
     * Browsing & searching is cached for quicker load times
- * Group rooms together via drag & drop
+ * Group rooms together via drag & drop *
  * Queue management via icon on Now Playing bar
  * Party mode (Group all speakers into one group)
  * Quickly & easily switch between rooms/groups